 1997: Men's lacrosse team wins the NCAA Division II national championship.

-2000: Edward Guiliano, Ph.D., becomes president of NYIT.
+2000: Edward Guiliano, Ph.D., becomes president.

 2003: Middle States Commission on Higher Education reaccredits NYIT and commends continued improvements; Ellis College of NYIT launched; men's lacrosse team wins its second NCAA Division II championship.